Angel of Independence: History

 The sculpture of the monument, having fallen after the 1957 Mexico earthquake.

 Construction of the column of independence topped by a depiction of winged victory was ordered in 1900 by President Porfirio Díaz.
 Antonio Rivas Mercado began to design the monument, envisioned as a column with both classical and modern elements, with bronze statues at its base.
 The foundation stone was laid on January 2, 1902.

 Placed in it was a gold chest with a record of independence and a series of coins minted in that epoch.
 But in May 1906, when the foundations were built and 2,400 stones placed to a height of 25 m, the sides of the monument collapsed, so Díaz created a study commission composed of engineers Guillermo Beltrán y Puga, Manuel Marroquín y Rivera, and Gonzalo Garita.
 The commission determined that the foundations of the monument were poorly planned, so it was decided to demolish the structure.
 The work was restarted under the supervision of a steering committee composed of engineers Beltran y Puga, Marroquin y Rivera and the architect Manuel Gorozpe, leaving the artwork in the care of architect Antonio Rivas Mercado.
 All the sculptures were made by Italian artist Enrique Alciati.
-One of the faces in the doors is of one of Rivas Mercado's daughter, Antonieta.

 The monument was completed in time for the festivities to commemorate the first hundred years of Mexican Independence in 1910.
 The inauguration was held on 16 September, the 100th anniversary of the Grito de Dolores (the battle cry by Father Miguel Hidalgo that was considered the initiation of Mexican independence).
 The ceremony was attended by President Díaz and many foreign dignitaries.
 Some 10,000 Mexican soldiers and contingents of foreign military forces helped mark the occasion.
 The main speaker at the event was Mexican poet Salvador Díaz Mirón.

 An eternal flame (Lámpara Votiva) honoring these independence heroes was installed in the base of the column at the order of President Emilio Portes Gil in 1929.

 The monument suffered some damage during an earthquake on July 28, 1957, when the sculpture of the Winged Victory fell to the ground and broke into several pieces.
 Sculptor José Fernández Urbina was in charge of the restoration, which lasted more than a year.
 The monument was reopened on September 16, 1958.
 It survived the devastating earthquake of September 19, 1985, with some damage to the staircases and the reliefs, but none to the Angel.